Bulimia Nervosa

 Learn about the symptoms, causes, and treatment options for Bulimia Nervosa, a serious eating disorder characterized by binge eating followed by purging.

-Symptoms of Bulimia Nervosa
+Signs and Symptoms of Bulimia Nervosa

 Bulimia is typically characterized by recurrent episodes of binge eating followed by purging or other compensatory behaviors such as fasting or excessive exercise.
 Some common signs and symptoms of Bulimia Nervosa include: